 Well, as this list proves, most serial killers can function well enough to pass as everyday people.
 This list includes television appearances by several high-profile serial killers before they were infamous for their horrendous crimes.
-Just by looking at them, it's hard to believe these people are murderers, but the truth is they are all cold-blooded killers.
-Below you'll find clips of serial killers on such popular shows as The Dating Game, Jeopardy, and Celebrity Masterchef, while no one surrounding them suspects the true nature of the person they're with.
+Just by looking at them, it's hard to believe that these people are murderers, but the truth is that they are all cold-blooded killers.
+Below, you'll find clips of serial killers on popular shows like The Dating Game, Jeopardy, and Celebrity Masterchef, while no one surrounding them suspects the true nature of the person they're with.

 Do you ever think the minor background players on your favorite reality shows might be hiding a dark secret?

 It's frightening to realize that the man cooking with Gill met men through gay websites, lured them somewhere, and then poisoned them.
-Coincidentally, Port's first victim was found right around the time this episode aired.
+Coincidentally, three of Port's victims were found right around the time this episode aired.

 The Dating Game Killer

-On air, Alcala might have been charming and funny, albeit definitely creepy, but his extracurricular activities make him one of the most notorious killers of all time.
+On air, Alcala might have been charming and funny, albeit definitely creepy, but his extracurricular activities made him one of the most notorious killers of all time.
 Nicknamed the Dating Game Killer because of his appearance on the show, Alcala turned out to be a horrendous serial killer and rapist.
-It's confirmed he killed seven people, but his actual tally is probably much higher.
-He enjoyed strangling his victims until they lost consciousness, waiting until they woke up again, and then repeating that process again and again until they died.
+It's confirmed that he killed several people, but his actual tally is probably in the dozens.
+He enjoyed strangling his victims.

 It's been speculated that the contestant's refusal to go on a date with him after this show aired might have spurred him to commit even more murders.

-Otherwise known as the BTK Killer (for "bind, torture, and kill"), Dennis Rader was one of the most notorious serial killers in the Wichita, Kansas, area from the 1970s to the 1990s.
+Otherwise known as the BTK Killer (for "bind, torture, and kill"), Dennis Rader was a notorious serial killer active in the Wichita, Kansas, area from the 1970s to the 1990s.

 The BTK Killer was particularly adept at blending in, and when he was finally captured and charged with 10 counts of first-degree murder, his community was shocked.
 He had a wife, who had no idea of his horrendous hobby, and he was even the president of his local church council.
 He actually gave an interview on air once about animal attacks (snippets of which can be viewed here), and watching the video, it's hard to imagine Rader being a twisted serial killer.

-On December 22, 1985, John Cooper shot dead millionaire farmer Richard Thomas and his sister Helen in their home.
+On December 22, 1985, John Cooper ended millionaire farmer Richard Thomas and his sister Helen in their home.
 Four years later, Cooper appeared on the dart-related game show Bullseye.
-He didn't win, which psychologists say would have been extremely infuriating to him, and a month later he sexually assaulted and killed two more people, Peter and Gwenda Dixon, with a shotgun.
+He didn't win, which psychologists say would have been extremely infuriating to him.
+A month later, he killed two more people, Peter and Gwenda Dixon, with a shotgun.

 In fact, his appearance on the show helped prove he was the killer.
-On the show, Cooper talked about how lovely Pembrokeshire was, which is where he murdered the Dixons.
+On the show, Cooper talked about how lovely Pembrokeshire is, which is where he murdered the Dixons.